peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoding encoding,
         string str);

-Converts a text string to a byte array encoded in a given character ncoding.
-When reading the string, any unpaired surrogate characters are eplaced with the replacement character (U+FFFD), and when writing to the yte array, any characters that can't be encoded are replaced with the yte 0x3f (the question mark character).In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterEncoding and can be called s follows: `encoding.StringToBytes(str)` .
-If the object's class already has a StringToBytes method with the ame parameters, that method takes precedence over this extension ethod.
+Converts a text string to a byte array encoded in a given character encoding.
+When reading the string, any unpaired surrogate characters are replaced with the replacement character (U+FFFD), and when writing to the byte array, any characters that can't be encoded are replaced with the byte 0x3f (the question mark character).In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: `encoding.StringToBytes(str)` .
+If the object's class already has a StringToBytes method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>